ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     cd  # home again
     mkdir temp  # make a directory called 'temp' cd temp/
-    echo "Hello, world!" > first.txt  # push text into a file using the '>' character file first.txt  # tells us what kind of file it is
+    echo 'Hello, world!' > first.txt  # push text into a file using the '>' character file first.txt  # tells us what kind of file it is

 If a file isn't text, you probably don't want to look at it.
 Binary ('data') files get pushed to the screen by the 'cat' command, and the screen takes character sized bites and displays whatever character that bite corresponds to ... which can be weird non-printing characters like bells and interrupts that can really muck up your shell!

-    cat first.txt  # 'cat' means "concatenate"
+    cat first.txt  # 'cat' means 'concatenate'
-    # why "concatenate"? try this:
+    # why 'concatenate'? try this:
     cat first.txt first.txt first.txt > second.txt
     cat second.txt
     # OK, let's destroy what we just created: